 She received the Gold Medal and the Special Jury Prize at the 1994 Paris International Dance Competition resulting in an invitation from Galina Samsova, one of the judges, to join Scottish Ballet in 1996, where she danced the principal roles in Swan Lake, Cranko’s Romeo & Juliet and Bournonville´s La Sylphide.

-She joined English National Ballet in 1997 at the personal invitation of Derek Deane and within six months was promoted to Principal.
+Upon joining English National Ballet (1997), within six months, she was promoted to Principal.
 She danced the full range of the Company’s repertoire of principal roles.
 Deane created the roles of Juliet (Romeo & Juliet) and Clara (The Nutcracker) for her.
 Her performances as Clara broke all box office records at the London Coliseum and The Times named her “Dance Revelation of the Year” in 1997.
 She collaborated once again with Deane and English National Ballet for the creation of Strictly Gershwin at the Royal Albert Hall in 2008 and 2011.

 She made her guest artist debut with the Royal Ballet in Giselle and following the acclaim was invited by Sir Anthony Dowell to join the company as a Principal in 2000, where she stayed until 2012.

 She has been a regular guest artist with The Mariinsky Ballet, La Scala Ballet, Tokyo Ballet, Birmingham Royal Ballet, New National Tokyo Ballet, Ballet Nacional de Cuba, National Ballet of China, Lithuanian Ballet, Balletto Argentino, The Mikhailovsky Ballet, English National Ballet, The Royal Swedish Ballet and National Ballet of Finland and is frequently invited to dance at prestigious galas all over the world.